CostaBru/BBSort/README.md

 # Algorithm

 Count all dupicates and store it in map.
 Find min and max number in array.
+O(N)

 Calculate parameters to normalize keys to output array size.
+O(1)

-For each key in the map
+For each key in the map.
+O(M) where M number of unique items.

 - Use math log to scale map keys much more closely to each other.
+O(1)

 - Normalize the key using parameters we got earlier.
+O(1)

 - Round that normalized value to integer and got a bucket index.
+O(1)

 - Add the key to the bucket.
+O(1)

 Once we got all numbers processed.
 We will have 4 cases:

 1. Empty bucket.
 Skip it.

 2. Bucket with sigle item.
 Write key and duplicates to the output list.
+O(1)

 3. Bucket with two items.
 Compare keys and write it and duplicates in order to the output list.
+O(2)

 4. Bucket with more than 3 items or more.
 Run the whole procedure for that bucket.
+O(C) where C is uqual to 3 in avarage.

-Perform above checks and steps for each bucket.
+Perform above checks and steps for each bucket O(N).
 Profit.

 The algorithm is easy and sweet.
 It can be ported to low level languages in minutes.